 The results of these technical studies were incorporated into an Environmental Assessment Application/ Environmental Impact Statement (EA Application/EIS) which was filed in September 2015 with the British Columbia Environmental Assessment Office ("BCEAO") for a completeness review.
-Following the completeness review and completing the revisions required by BCEAO, the EA Application/ EIS was submitted on January 18, 2016 for technical review by the regulators.
-The review process is expected to conclude in late 2016.
+Following the completeness review and completing and revisions required by BCEAO, the EA Application/ EIS was submitted on January 18, 2016 for technical review by the regulators.
+The review process is expected to conclude in late 2016 and the Provincial certificate received by the end of Q1 2017.
 The Ajax Project's project description and current information with respect to the permitting process is available at the BCEAO website at www.eao.gov.bc.ca.